An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: Introduction

 Although obtaining a globally optimal solution for the WSR maximization problem is desirable, the exponential complexity of global optimization methods~\cite{joshi2011weighted, liu2012achieving} makes suboptimal precoding strategies more practical for MU-MIMO systems.
 These include zero-forcing (ZF)~\cite{gao2011linear, nguyen2019multi}, successive convex approximation (SCA)~\cite{venturino2008successive, kaleva2012weighted}, and the weighted minimum mean-square error (WMMSE) algorithm~\cite{christensen2008weighted, shi2011iteratively}.
 Among them, ZF-based approaches are recognized as computationally efficient but deliver relatively lower sum rates.
 In contrast, SCA-based techniques, which rely on constructing a sequence of surrogate functions, incur higher computational load and exhibit slower convergence.
 The WMMSE algorithm generally strikes a balance, achieving higher sum rates than ZF and faster convergence than SCA by leveraging simple closed-form updates.

 The WMMSE algorithm solves the WSR maximization problem by reformulating it into an equivalent \textit{block multi-convex} problem, which is convex in each block of variables when the others are fixed~\cite{xu2013block}.
 Using the \textit{block coordinate descent}~(BCD) method~\cite{beck2013convergence,xu2013block}, this approach is guaranteed to converge to a stationary point of the original WSR maximization problem.
 Another related methodology is \textit{fractional programming}.
-This technique reformulates the non-convex WSR maximization into a block multi-convex form via \textit{quadratic transformation}~\cite{shen2018fractional1} or \textit{Lagrangian dual transformation}~\cite{shen2018fractional2}, thereby enabling the application of BCD for efficient solution.
+This technique reformulates the non-convex WSR maximization into a block multi-convex form via \textit{quadratic transformation} (QT)~\cite{shen2018fractional1} or \textit{Lagrangian dual transformation}~\cite{shen2018fractional2}, thereby enabling the application of BCD for efficient solution.
 It has been shown that WMMSE can be derived as a special case of the latter.
-However, these methods exhibit rapidly increasing computational complexity in MU-MIMO systems as the number of base station~(BS) antennas grows.
-Specifically, two primary factors contribute to their high computational cost: \begin{itemize} \item The precoding update requires a matrix inversion with $\mathcal{O}(M^3)$ complexity, where $M$ denotes the number of BS antennas. \item The bisection search introduced to ensure both optimality and feasibility of the precoding matrix represents another significant computational bottleneck. \end{itemize}
+However, these methods exhibit rapidly increasing computational complexity in MU-MIMO systems as the number of base station~(BS) antennas grows. { Specifically, the precoding update requires a matrix inversion with $\mathcal{O}(M^3)$ complexity, where $M$ denotes the number of BS antennas.
+The bisection search introduced to ensure optimality and feasibility further increases the runtime of WMMSE, as the precoding matrix must be repeatedly updated within the search loop. }

 \IEEEpubidadjcol